-The firm’s philosophy is demonstrated by the Yin Yang symbol together with principles of integrity, innovation and commitment.
+The firm’s philosophy is demonstrated by the Yin Yang symbol, together with our principles of integrity, innovation and commitment.
 NGinc implements the strategies advocated by Sun Tzu in The Art of War.
 One such strategy is “Appear weak when you are strong, and strong when you are weak.”

 As commercial, contractual and litigation are widely practised areas of the law, we have chosen to focus on giving a brief overview of media law in this article.

 The role of the South African media formed a large part of the country’s controversial history.
 From the Apartheid era (when it was legal for the government to censor news through the Publications Act 42 of 1974) South Africa broke the boundaries and progressed into a new era with the Constitution of the Republic of South Africa in 1996.
 Section 16(1) of the Bill of Rights in the Constitution provides everyone with the right to freedom of expression (including freedom of the press and other media).
 The introduction of this historical piece of legislation transformed the importance that the media had in South Africa.
 Over the last two decades the media’s presence and contribution has developed immeasurably, which has brought with it the challenge of balancing two fundamental rights, namely freedom of the press and the right to privacy.

 Nicqui, who specialises in media law, has previously represented prominent individuals, politicians, influential businessmen and celebrities (both local and international) in challenging the press in instances where the broadcaster or publication has published/broadcast misleading, untrue or defamatory allegations.
 Nicqui has represented clients in various forums in which disputes with the media are adjudicated such as: